alina2304/Robotik/README.md

 # Lessons learned and future works
 We learned a lot about working with the LEGO set and about how to put the parts together in a way that makes sense and works for the intended functions, like the gripping arms of Jack.
+We also learned how the sensors work and about their limitations.
+For example, the colour sensor only works in very close proximity to an object and only recognizes specific colours (only colours that are present in the LEGO set).
+Also, the line of colour/black that Jacks follows has to be quite thick, otherwise it only recognizes the white ground in the arena.